 Which, let’s face it, can be almost every two hours with a newborn.
 Ideally, you want a station in the room they sleep in and then the common room like the living room where you spend a lot of your time.

 In the baby’s room, I had a changing table stocked with everything I needed.
+Small baskets or bins are perfect for organizing baby clothes and keeping premade outfits in.
 Then, I had a Pack n’ Play with the attached newborn changing area and organizer in the living room.
 Check out the best pack ‘n plays here.

 The organizer is great because you can keep everything in one spot: diapers, wipes, creams, changes of clothes, burp rags, etc. You can also buy an organizer separately and hang it on any playard.

 2. Place a clean diaper under the current diaper BEFORE changing